itsakc-me/itsakc-me/README.md

 ### <div align="center">A school student 😅</div>

-- 🔭 I’m currently working on [Layout Editor](https://github.com/itsvks19/LayoutEditor)
+- 🔭 I love to work 👨‍💼 and I contribute in everything but currently iam working on 📏 [Layout Editor](https://github.com/itsvks19/LayoutEditor) a github project by [Vivek Sahani](https://github.com/itsvks19)

-- 🌱 I’m currently learning All languages
+- 🌱 I’m learning everything as practice makes a man perfect, that's like learning makes a programmer perfect 🥰

-- ❓ Ask me about Anything
+- ❓ I know, iam not a master but I believe that I could help you whether it will be 1% or 100%

 - ⚡ Fun fact: I not do programming for earning money, but I do because programming is my hobbie 😎